Start Date: 1 January, 2020

 Am I eligible for the new First Home Owner Scheme?

 Not all properties will be eligible to be purchased under the government’s home deposit scheme.
 The scheme will only underwrite loans for ‘entry properties’, excluding high-value properties.
-There is no fixed maximum value for properties eligible under the scheme, as price caps will be determined relative to the property’s local market.
+An ‘entry property’ has been determined by the government through the price caps, to ensure the scheme is only available for the purchase of a modest home, or the purchase of land and construction of a modest home.
+There is no fixed maximum value for properties eligible under the scheme, as price caps will be determined relative to the property’s local market and dependent on if you are applying under the new home guarantee scheme or not.
 You will need to check what the property price cap is in your area.